angeloocana/angeloocana/roadmap.md

 - Try to get browser lang, when no lang in the url
 - Add post sugestions
 - Fix readnext
+- Fix firefox first big letter
+- All Tags page: divid list into columns

 ## Working
+- Use post-list style from home in tags page.
+- Fix dns.
-- Add structured data for google, see webmasters
+- Add structured data for google, see webmasters.
-- Add rich cards for google
+- Add rich cards for google.
-- Add AMP
+- Add AMP.
 - Update tags layout.
 - Menu.
 - Resume.